Courses

 • Investigation of the basic cellular processes in prokaryotes and eukaryotes that govern the central dogma of molecular biology (DNA-RNA-protein).

-This 3-unit course is taken in spring of the first year.
+This 3-unit course is taken in spring of Year 1.

 • This reading course is in the process of shifting to cover non-topical subject matter relevant to biomedical scholars, e.g., bioinformatics, light microscopy, and mass spectometry.

-This 2-unit course is taken in the final two weeks of spring of the first year.
+This 2-unit course is taken in the final two weeks of spring of Year 1.

 • BCB 220L, Rotations Course